Crazy acidy peach juice, notes later.

 The body full.
 The tannins still firm but coming around.
 The palate show the region and still needs another eight years.
 The fruits show the ripeness the 2010 vintage delivered.
 When you taste it, you gets it’s Rauzan’s little brother.
 It gets better as it opens up but, wait to open any bottles in your cellar.
 The 2010 vintage is a long cellar and this is no different.

 Aromas of buttered popcorn that blew off to butter, citrus and white flowers.
 Viscous wine that coats the mouth, but not in an unpleasant way.
 Bright key lime and other citrus with fresh mineral crispness.
-Definitely some oak influence, but not the primary like with a chard — a month ago
+Definitely some oak influence, but not the primary like with a chard — 3 months ago